prociow/sensorberg-dev.github.io/_posts/2015-05-24-Secret-codes-now-optional.md

 </receiver>
 {% endhighlight %}

-This change comes to affect in the final Android 1.0.1 release.
+This change comes into effect in the final Android 1.0.1 release.